 Faculty Professional Enhancement Program

 The Faculty Development Committee invites proposals from long-term faculty members for the Faculty Professional Enhancement Program.
-Long-term is defined as tenured, tenure-track, or other contract faculty members who have completed two or more years of service at the University of Montana and who anticipate being on contract during the project year.
+Long-term is defined as tenured, tenure-track, and other contract faculty members who have completed two or more years of service at the University of Montana and who anticipate being on contract during the project year.
 The committee considers proposals for the Instructional Development, Mini-Sabbatical, Short-Term Academic Enrichment, and Visiting Scholar Programs.
-The proposed activity must begin after January 1, 2014 and the bulk of the activity must take place between January 1 and June 30, 2014.
-The programs are competitive and the maximum amount of funding per award is $1,500.
+The proposed activity must begin after January 1, 2020 and the bulk of the activity must take place between January 1 and June 30, 2020.
+Applications are due by 12:00 p.m.
+Tuesday, November 26, 2019.
+The programs are competitive and the maximum amount of funding per award this round will be $1,000.

 UM faculty from outside the applicant's area of expertise will review the application.
 Avoid technical jargon and make certain the terminology and concepts are understandable to those who work outside the applicant's specialty field.